andygoossens/gradle-modernizer-plugin/README.md

     id 'com.github.andygoossens.modernizer'
 }

-// Option 2: Apply the plugin in all projects (even in the root) allprojects {
+// Option 2: Apply the plugin in all projects (even in the root project)
+//           Preferably used with option A (= not mentioning 'apply false') allprojects {
     apply plugin: 'com.github.andygoossens.modernizer'
 }

-// Option 3: Apply the plugin in all sub-projects (not the root) subprojects {
+// Option 3: Apply the plugin in all sub-projects (but not the root project)
+//           Preferably used with option B (= mentioning 'apply false') subprojects {
     apply plugin: 'com.github.andygoossens.modernizer'
 }